ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 virtual nsapi_error_t close();
 ```

-Destroys the memory allocated by TLS library.
-Alternatively also closes the transport socket, unless `TLSSocketWrapper::keep_transport_open()` has been called earlier.
+This destroys the memory allocated by the TLS library.
+It also closes the transport socket, unless `TLSSocketWrapper::keep_transport_open()` has been called earlier.

 ```
 virtual nsapi_error_t connect(const SocketAddress &address);
 ```

-Initiates the TCP connection and continues to TLS hanshake.
+This initiates the TCP connection and continues to the TLS hanshake.

 This is currently forced to blocking mode.

 ```